YaronWittenstein/read-it-or-throw-it/content/post/read-it-or-throw-it-214.md

 6. [How Many Words Does the Average Person Know?][how-many-words]
 <br/>
-In the last couple of moths I've worked almost daily on my English vocabulary.
+In the last couple of months I've worked almost daily on my English vocabulary.
 <br/>
 English is a gigantic language and I was asking myself how many words a fluent English speaker really knows.
 If you're curious too, then read the article